gelus/scrobMaster/README.md

 <h3>Overview:</h3>
 ScrobMaster works with elements that have been registered to create "Scrobjects".
 Each Scrobject has two adjustable zones that each have three attachable events each.
-Events are executed when the page's setable trigger point enters, exits or scrolls in one of the scrobjects zones.
+Events are executed when the page's settable trigger point enters, exits or scrolls in one of the scrobjects zones.
 <pre>
 	events: bufferEnter, bufferStep, bufferExit, enter, step, exit